turingtechPK/front-end-test-beginner/README.md

-# Frontend Hiring Test - HTML,CSS,Framework
+# Frontend Hiring Test - HTML,CSS,Framework (Beginner)

 This test is a part of our hiring process at TuringTech for the Frontend Engineer position.
 It should take you between 4 to 6 hours, depending on your experience, to implement the minimal version.